GoSleepBelall/AWSDeepRacer/README.md

 # AWSDeepRacer
-Some of my reward functions that helped me throughout my learning Being an undergraduate I'm learning Reinforcement learning and getting hands on experience with AWS Deepracer.
+Some of my reward functions that helped me throughout my learning.

+Being an undergraduate I'm learning Reinforcement learning and getting hands on experience with AWS Deepracer.
 I dont guarantee any reward function will work optimal, This repository is just a representation of my research and learning journey.